rikdekoning/sharepoint/sp-reveal/README.md

 SP Reveal:

-- Does **not** collect or transmit any data
+- Does **not** collect or transmit data
 - Stores no SharePoint or personal content
-- Processes only what is visible on the current page
+- Processes only what is visible on the current SharePoint page
 - Never communicates with external servers
-- Uses no privileged Chrome permissions
+- Uses **no privileged Chrome permissions**

 See full privacy policy: `docs/privacy-policy.md`